PANTHEON X (XPN) Price Hits $0.0010

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-PANTHEON X launched on March 27th, 2019.
+PANTHEON X’s launch date was March 27th, 2019.
 PANTHEON X’s total supply is 770,000,000 coins and its circulating supply is 680,786,427 coins.
 PANTHEON X’s official Twitter account is @pantheon_x and its Facebook page is accessible here.
+PANTHEON X’s official website is pantheonx.io/#/home/en.
 The Reddit community for PANTHEON X is https://reddit.com/r/PANTHEON_X.
-PANTHEON X’s official website is pantheonx.io/#/home/en.

-It is usually not presently possible to buy alternative cryptocurrencies such as PANTHEON X directly using U.S. dollars.
-Investors seeking to acquire PANTHEON X should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PANTHEON X using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as PANTHEON X directly using U.S. dollars.
+Investors seeking to acquire PANTHEON X should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PANTHEON X using one of the aforementioned exchanges.

 Receive News & Updates for PANTHEON X Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PANTHEON X and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.